volk202600-cell/ne-speshi-bar/frontend/README.txt

-README: upload these files into your repo's frontend folder and deploy to Vercel.
+Upload these files to your GitHub repo (frontend folder).
+Open index.html or deploy to Vercel.